se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

-This reference count is a bit expensive because it is thread-safe (which just means you can copy `std::shared_ptr`'s in multiple threads without worry about corrupting memory), but it basically gives you a Python-like experience where you can use it without thinking and it gets cleanup up when the last copy goes out of scope.
+This reference count is a bit expensive because it is thread-safe (which just means you can copy `std::shared_ptr`'s in multiple threads without worry about corrupting memory), but it basically gives you a Python-like experience where you can use it without thinking and it gets cleaned up when the last copy goes out of scope.

-You use it in exactly the same way as `std::unique_ptr` above, with the only difference being `std::make_shared` was available in C++11, it took three more years to add `std::make_unique` for some reason.
+You use `std::shared_ptr` in exactly the same way as `std::unique_ptr` above, with the only difference being `std::make_shared` was available in C++11, it took three more years to add `std::make_unique` for some reason.

 And there's no garbage collector, so you are responsible for avoiding reference cycles.
 You can use `std::weak_ptr` or you can access the raw pointers with